 - Shop farmer’s markets and grow some vegetables at home to reduce your usage of produce packaging.

 Reducing and reusing should always come first as it avoids the amount of waste each household produces.
 However, recycling is also important.
 Recycling uses 40 to 95% less energy than manufacturing with raw materials, according to The Natural Recycling Coalition.
 Recycling also helps fight climate change: If you recycle just half your household waste, you’ll reduce your carbon dioxide footprint by 2,400 pounds — more than the emissions from a commercial flight from New York to Los Angeles.

-It is pretty simple to set up a composting are in your backyard and does not smell if it’s done properly.
+It is pretty simple to set up a composting area in your backyard.
+When done properly there is very little to no odor issues.
 You can buy large bins made specifically for composting, place it in a shady part of your yard and let the composting begin.
-You can compost anything from vegetable scraps and eggshells to paper towel.
+You can compost anything from vegetable scraps and eggshells to a paper towel.
 Compost makes valuable soil amendment and can be used to fertilize your gardens.
 When organic waste is sent to landfills, they create methane, a gas that contributes to climate change.
 By composting the organic waste instead, the waste can return valuable nutrients to the soil without producing harmful greenhouse gases.